ElliottWery/ElliottWery/README.md

 - 👋 Hi, I’m @EmersonWery
-- 👀 I’m interested in ... programming, cryptocurrency, entrepreneurship, and so much more!
+- 👀 I’m interested in ...
+Web development,
-- 🌱 I’m currently learning ... software engineering, both front and back end development.
-I am also learning a little bit about NFT's.
+- 🌱 I’m currently learning ...
+Full-stack software Engineering,
-- 💞️ I’m looking to collaborate on ...
-Some idea's I have regarding a website that builds a certain type of resume and then another website that helps influencers find specific people to hire.
-- 📫 How to reach me ... it's easiest to reach me at my email (eljwery@gmail.com) or text me at (858)375-8535
+- 📫 How to reach me ... it's easiest to reach me at my email (emersonwery@gmail.com) or text me at (858)375-8535.

 <!---
 ElliottWery/ElliottWery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.